-You may have difficulty selling Application will be made to list the offered notes on the Irish Stock Exchange.
+You may have difficulty selling your notes Application has been made to list the offered notes on the Irish Stock Exchange.
 There can be no assurance that this listing will be obtained.
 If the notes are not listed on a securities exchange and you want to sell your notes, you will have to locate a purchaser that is willing to purchase them.
 The underwriters intend to make a secondary market for the offered notes.
 The underwriters will do so by offering to buy the notes from investors that wish to sell.
 However, the underwriters will not be obligated to make offers to buy the notes and may stop making offers at any time.
 In addition, the prices offered, if any, may not reflect prices that other potential purchasers would be willing to pay, were they to be given the opportunity.
 There have been times in the past where there have been very few buyers of asset backed securities, and there may be times in the future.
 As a result, you may not be able to sell your notes when you want to do so or you may not be able to obtain the price that you wish to receive.

-If the trust assets are insufficient to make payments on the notes, you may incur a loss

-The trust is not permitted to have any significant assets or sources of funds other than the trust student loans, rights under the guaranty agreements, the reserve account, rights under the liquidity note agreement and the collection account.
-You will have no claim to any amounts properly distributed to the owner trust certificateholders, the indenture trustee, the owner trustee, the administrator, the back-up administrator or the servicers, from time to time.

-If the reserve account and amounts available under the liquidity note agreement are exhausted, the trust will depend solely on payments with respect to the trust student loans to make payments on your notes and you could suffer a loss.

-The trust is required to repay any amounts drawn upon the liquidity note and interest thereon prior to any payment of principal on the notes.
+If the trust assets are insufficient to make payments on the notes, you may incur a loss The trust is not permitted to have any significant assets or sources of funds other than the trust student loans, rights under the guaranty agreements, the reserve account and the collection account.
+You will have no claim to any amounts properly distributed to the owner trust certificateholders, the indenture trustee, the owner trustee, the administrator, the back-up administrator or the servicers, from time to time. on payments with respect to the trust student loans, including guaranty payments from TERI, to make payments on your notes and you could suffer a loss.
+The characteristics of the trust student loans may change Certain characteristics of the trust student loans will vary from the characteristics of the trust student loans described in this prospectus supplement due to payments received over time.
+Distribution by loan type and weighted average interest rates may vary as a result of variations in the effective rates of interest applicable to the trust student loans and the remaining terms of the deferral and forbearance periods.
+Your yield to maturity may be reduced by prepayments, delinquencies and defaults The pre-tax return on your investment is uncertain and will depend on a number of factors including the following: • The rate of return of principal is uncertain.
+The amount of distributions of principal on the notes and the time when you receive those distributions depend on the amount and the times at which borrowers make principal payments on the trust student loans.
+Those principal payments may be regularly scheduled payments or unscheduled payments resulting from prepayments or defaults of the trust student loans.